ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 Last operation we need to cover to get a complete understanding of basic hash table operations is `erase`.
-As I mentioned above, from the internal representation point of view, nodes are connected together as a singly linked list, so removal operation is [similar][30] to removal from linked list.
+As I mentioned above, from the internal representation point of view, nodes are connected together as a singly linked list, so erase operation is [similar][30] to removal from linked list.

-As a first step we need to make sure key we want to erase from the container is present, to simplify the code, we actually will find the node **before**.
+As a first step we need to make sure the key we want to erase from the container is present, to simplify the code, we actually will find the node **before** the node we are going to remove.
 There are again two possible paths for «small» and «big» hash tables.

-For «small» tables we just do a linear search in the linked list.
+For «small» tables we just do a linear search in the linked list by calling `_M_find_before_node`.

 ```
   if (size() <= __small_size_threshold())